Washington Post Principal of the Year Award

 Please upload a complete nomination package to:

 A screening committee of FCPS administrators and other staff will review the nominations and select a local finalist using a rubric evaluation system.
-The FCPS Principal of the Year Finalist will be notified in mid-January.
-The Washington Post will announce the regional winner in April 2020.
+The Washington Post will announce the regional winner in March 2021.